guigo2k/ganesh/README.md

 ## A sinatra-like CGI framework for Bash

-Ganesh is a micro-framework for writing web apps using shell scripts.
+Ganesh is a (micro) web application framework for shell scripts.
 It builds on [Docker](https://www.docker.com/) and [uWSGI](https://github.com/unbit/uwsgi) application server for deploying self-contained (unprivileged) bash applications.

 ### Quick start